 - The requirements.txt file describes a working development environment with all pinned dependencies.

-- The requirements-base.txt file contains the direct unpinned dependencies only necessary for a full development environment.
+- The requirements-base.txt file contains the direct unpinned dependencies only.

 Testing with coverage